biotope/biotope-element/docs/guide-data-channels.md

 # Data channels
-There are several ways to pass data to a component.
+There are 2 ways to pass data to a component.
 - HTML attributes
-- javascript props setting
 - slotting content

 There are no rules when to use what, but here are some best practices: